HenkT28/pands-project/README.md

 [2] Iris.Histogram & Petal_Sepal_Dist scripts:

 From both graphics, you can draw very much the same conclusions - and while one is a histogram, the other is a scatter plot - they immediately provide you with some major observations:
 * The feature "Petal width" can distinguish the targets better that other features.

-Also to some great degree, the Petal length is unique for each of the 3 species.
+* Also to some great degree, the Petal length is unique for each of the 3 species.
+We can conclude that there is a difference among mean petal lengths for the different species of iris flowers.
+Thus, Petal Length is a good way to tell the flowers apart.

 * Virginia has the longest Sepal length, Petal length and Petal width.